sethadams2024/networking-lab-journal/day_to_day.md

-# networking-lab-journal
-This is a journal to log the various networking projects, labs, and certification learning I am doing daily.

-Ultimate Goals of my journal:
-- Get into networking
-- Break into the IT field.
+<h1>🧠 Networking Lab Journal</h1>

+Welcome to my Networking Lab Journal — a place where I document my hands-on projects, labs, and daily learning as I explore the world of networking and IT.

+🎯 Purpose
+This journal serves to:

+ - <b>Track my progress as I dive into networking, technology, and continuous learning.</b>

-- Show the knowledge I have gained, my mistakes, and much more.
+ - <b>Showcase the knowledge I’ve gained through labs, certifications, and real-world scenarios.</b>

+ - <b>Reflect on mistakes, challenges, and lessons learned.</b>

+📚 Topics Covered

+Networking fundamentals

+Lab simulations and walkthroughs

+Certification prep (e.g., Network+, CCNA)

+Troubleshooting exercises

+Tools, commands, and configs I’ve worked with
 Day 1
 - I was able to purchase some items from a garage sale:
   1. D-Link DIR-615 Okayless N router.
 It has 4 LAN ports and wireless connectivity.